 The RNS credit facilities consist of an \$800,000 senior secured credit facility (the "RNS Credit Facility"), comprising a \$500,000 term A loan facility and a \$300,000 revolving credit facility.
 The term A loan facility matures June 30, 2013 and the revolving credit facility matures June 30, 2012.
 The RNS Credit Facility allows RNS to utilize up to \$50,000 of the revolving credit facility for letters of credit and up to \$5,000 for a swing loan.
 Further, the RNS Credit Facility provides for an incremental facility of up to \$925,000, provided that it be for a minimum amount of \$100,000.
 On June 3, 2008, RNS entered into an Incremental Revolver Supplement (the "RNS Incremental Revolver") whereby RNS received commitments from lenders in the amount of \$280,000.
 The interest rate under the RNS Incremental Revolver is 2.0% over the Eurodollar rate for Eurodollar-based borrowings and 1.0% over the Base Rate for Base Rate borrowings (as defined in the RNS Incremental Revolver).
 The terms and conditions of the RNS Incremental Revolver are no more restrictive than those of the RNS Credit Facility.
-Borrowings under the RNS Incremental Revolver facility at March 31, 2011
+Borrowings under the RNS Incremental Revolver facility at December 31, 2010.

-Outstanding borrowings under the term A loan facility were \$412,500 at March 31, 2011.
-At March 31, 2011, the interest rate on the term A loan facility was 1.25%.
-As of March 31, 2011, RNS had \$580,000 in total undrawn revolver commitments consisting of \$300,000 under the RNS original revolver and \$280,000 under the RNS Incremental Revolver, which undrawn amounts were available to be drawn to meet our net funding and investment requirements.
+Outstanding borrowings under the term A loan facility and the original revolving credit facility were \$425,000 and \$50,000, respectively, at December 31, 2010.
+At December 31, 2010, the weighted average interest rate on both the term A loan facility and amounts drawn under the original revolving credit facility was 1.26%.
+As of December 31, 2010, \$50,000 of the revolving credit facility was drawn and RNS had \$530,000 in total undrawn revolver commitments consisting of \$250,000 under the RNS original revolver and \$280,000 under the RNS Incremental Revolver, which undrawn amounts were available to be drawn to meet our net funding and investment requirements.
 The borrowings under the RNS Credit Facility may be repaid without penalty at any time.
 RNS is obligated to pay fees of 0.375% per annum on any undrawn revolver commitment.

-RNS was in compliance with all of its financial covenants under the RNS Credit Facility as of March 31, 2011.
+RNS was in compliance with all of its financial covenants under the RNS Credit Facility and the RNS Incremental Revolver as of December 31, 2010.

-As of March 31, 2011, RNS also has outstanding \$300,000 principal amount of 83/4% senior notes due September 1, 2012 and \$325,000 principal amount of 103/8% senior subordinated notes due September 1, 2014.
-The indentures under which the senior notes and senior subordinated notes were issued contain various other covenants, which are generally less restrictive than those contained in the RNS Credit Facility.
-RNS was in compliance with all of its financial covenants under its senior notes and senior subordinated notes as of March 31, 2011
+As of December 31, 2010, RNS also has outstanding \$300,000 principal amount of $8^3/4\%$ senior notes due September 1, 2012 and \$325,000 principal amount of $10^3/8\%$ senior subordinated notes due September 1, 2014.